This post may contain affiliate links. Please read our disclosure policy.

 • Apple: Any favorite apple variety will work for this recipe.

-1. In a bowl, combine the dry ingredients: oats, flour, baking powder, cinnamon, nutmeg, and salt.
+1. Preheat the oven to 325ºF and line a large sheet pan with parchment paper.
+In a bowl, combine the dry ingredients: oats, flour, baking powder, cinnamon, nutmeg, and salt.

 2. In a second bowl, whisk all the wet ingredients: coconut oil, egg, vanilla, and agave syrup.
 Add the dry over the wet and stir until combined.